Amputation compensation claims are very serious medical negligence claims made by patients.

 A fully-trained surgeon should perform such surgery, and it is amputation negligence when it happens to you.

-Types of amputation negligence vary, but all have the same result, you lose a limb and have to live with the consequences for the rest of your life.
+Types of amputation negligence vary, but all have the same result, you lose a limb and you may have a amputation compensation claim.

-Amputation claims for negligence take into account what happened, and you claim compensation for the damages you experience.
+An amputation claim for negligence takes into account what happened, and you claim compensation for the damages you experience.

 Types of amputation negligence